hendricius/the-bread-code/basics/basic-dough.md

 ## Instructions

+### Pre steps

+The default recipe does not require any pre-steps to be done in advance.
+Custom recipes hook in here with additional steps that are required to be done before starting the bake.

 ### Autolyse

 Mix together all the ingredients in a large bowl except the yeast.
 Stir them with a spoon for 2 minutes.
 Let the dough rest for an hour after this step to have the flour absorb the water.
 Furthermore the atoms will diffuse and spread evenly throughout the dough.